ZIP: 213 Title: Shielded Coinbase Owners: Jack Grigg <jack@z.cash> Status: Final Category: Consensus Created: 2019-03-30 License: MIT

 This proposal defines modifications to the Zcash consensus rules that enable coinbase funds to be mined to Sapling (and later Orchard) addresses.
 It does not disable the use of transparent addresses in coinbase transactions.

 Zcash inherited the concept of "coinbase transactions" from Bitcoin: special transactions inside each block that are allowed to have no inputs.
-These transactions are created by miners during block creation, and collect the block reward and transaction fees into new transparent outputs that can then be spent.
+These transactions are created by miners during block creation, and collect the block subsidy and transaction fees into new transparent outputs that can then be spent.
 They are also leveraged in Zcash for the Founders' Reward (and potentially for funding streams 4).

 On the path to deprecating and removing Bitcoin-inherited transparent addresses within the Zcash network, a required step is to be able to create coinbase transactions that have no transparent outputs.
 However, Zcash was launched with a consensus rule preventing coinbase transactions from containing shielded outputs, instead enforcing that coinbase funds could not be spent in transactions with transparent outputs.
 This was partly in order to reduce the complexity of the original Zcash modifications to the Bitcoin Core codebase, but also because at the time, shielded transactions required significant memory and CPU resources to create.